 The importance of technology to improve health and lifestyle

-One company doing something inspiring to help people lead healthier lives is one of our partners, Reed Wellbeing.
+One company doing something inspiring to help people lead healthier lives is one of our partners, Reed Wellbeing

 Reed Wellbeing has a range of lifestyle services that help people to improve their health.
 They provide easy-to-access, effective interventions that address a range of lifestyle issues—working with both the public sector, providing health & wellbeing services for the NHS and local governments, and supporting employers and individuals.
 Since 2015, 112,000 people have benefited from the services they provide.

 Technology plays an essential role in ensuring these services reach the people who need them most.
 This has been particularly relevant during the past few months.
-Reed Wellbeing utilises technology to reach its participants, which have enabled them to continue to provide their services throughout the pandemic.
+Reed Wellbeing utilises technology to reach its participants, which has enabled them to continue to provide their services throughout the pandemic.
 Their aim as a business is to harness the learnings from the pandemic period to ensure they can use technology to its full potential, even when we return to a more ‘normal’ world.

 They have recently developed a fully digital health check product.
-The Wellbeing Check enables people to complete a holistic assessment of their health & wellbeing, including their physical, emotional, social and financial wellbeing.
+The Wellbeing Check enables people to complete a holistic assessment of their health & wellbeing, including their physical, emotional, social, and financial wellbeing.
 Through experience, they have found that, with so much talk about health & wellbeing in the public domain, people often find it difficult to know where to begin.
 This assessment helps people identify where their wellbeing can be impacted most by making some simple, positive changes to their lifestyle.
 The Wellbeing Check is fully digital, meaning that employees can complete it from any internet-enabled device – which is a perfect example of how we believe technology can widen the reach of our important services.

 Both of our organisations strongly believe that the importance of technology in providing health & wellbeing services will only grow into the future.
 It is something we are looking to embrace and focus upon future product developments.